Recap: Community S 3 E 09 Foosball And Nocturnal Vigilantism

 Abed!
 Where have you been?
 Annie:

 - Plot-Induced Stupidity: Why would you leave your newly purchased $299 DVD case on the floor?
+To kick off the Broken Treasure plot and live out a sitcom staple?

 - Police Are Useless: To the point that larceny is shrugged off as "you're a renter."
 Of course, this is only natural for a plot about the Dark Knight.